vr-voyage/degu-diffusion/README.md

 # About

-This is the code of the first version of my Discord bot named "DeguDiffusion", which queue generation requests send by Discord users through an in-app form, execute them with a standard diffusers StableDiffusion setup on the same machine, and send back the results on the same channel, in a specific thread when seems fit.
+This is the code of the first version of my Discord bot named "DeguDiffusion", which queue generation requests sent by Discord users through an in-app form, execute them with a standard StableDiffusion setup on the same machine, and send back the results on the same channel, creating a thread when seems fit.

 ![Main view](./screenshots/GenerateForm-Result.png)